-Squads Abroad is excited and eager to welcome back volunteers into our Program Countries this summer.
+Squads Abroad is excited and eager to welcome back volunteers into our Program Countries.
 After more than a year of suspended operations due to Covid-19, we are taking every precaution to reopen our doors with the health and safety of our volunteers, staff, and community members at top of mind.

 Frequently Asked Questions

-When in person volunteer operations resume, what additional precautions will be taken in light of Covid-19 to ensure the safety of staff, volunteers and community members?
+What precautions are being taken in light of Covid-19 to ensure the safety of staff, volunteers and community members?

-- Operating all in-country programs at 50% capacity and observing these capacity limits for all transportation and lodging.
+- Operating all in-country programs at reduced capacity and observing these capacity limits for all transportation and lodging.

-- Periodic COVID testing and health screening of all staff.
+- COVID testing and health screening of all staff prior to the program.

-- Imposing mandatory mask/face covering requirements for all brigade participants, staff and community members.
+- Imposing mandatory mask/face covering requirements for all participants, staff and community members.

 - Observing social distancing measures at all brigade sites, including lodging facilities and community sites.

 - All participants must take a COVID test prior to their arrival in-country and provide proof of a negative test to their airline and to Squads Abroad before traveling.